superDuperCyberTechno/comploy/README.md

 The premise is super simple; when set up and executed, _comploy_ will deploy your source code (up to last commit) to your designated server.

 You can pass a string argument (representing the commit message) to _comploy_ if you want to commit and deploy at the same time.
-That - of course - is dependent on files actually being staged prior to execution. _comploy_ will then commit (if string argument has been passed) and deploy all unchanged (committed) files to the server.
+That - of course - is dependent on files actually being staged prior to execution. _comploy_ will then commit (if string argument has been passed) and deploy all unchanged (committed) files to the server:

 ```
 ./comploy 'your commit message here'